NEWECX/vendor-sdk/readme.md

-    -sd --set-data-dir <data_directory>        to set data directory -sp --set-project-dir <project_directory>  to set project directory -gt --generate-template                    to generate template, instruction and sample data -dh --download-header                      to download agreed header from server -df --download-fields-maps                 to download fields-maps from server -uh --upload-header                        to upload agreed header to server -uf --upload-fields-maps                   to upload fields-maps to server -mh --make-header                          to make agreed-header.js from inventory data -mf --make-fields-maps                     to make fields-maps.js from inventory data -vi --validate-inventory                   to validate inventory csv
+    -sd --set-data-dir <data_directory>        to set data directory -sp --set-project-dir <project_directory>  to set project directory -gt --generate-template                    to generate template, instruction and sample data -di --download-inventory                   to download latest inventory feed data from server -dh --download-header                      to download agreed header from server -df --download-fields-maps                 to download fields-maps from server -uh --upload-header                        to upload agreed header to server -uf --upload-fields-maps                   to upload fields-maps to server -fuh --force-upload-header                 to force upload agreed header to server -fuf --force-upload-fields-maps            to force upload fields-maps to server -mh --make-header                          to make agreed-header.js from inventory data -mf --make-fields-maps                     to make fields-maps.js from inventory data -vi --validate-inventory                   to validate inventory csv